ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 ---
-name: Cloud Platform Kubernetes Upgrade story
+name: Cloud Platform Kubernetes Upgrade Template ticket
-about: This template is for Cloud Platform team to create an epic ticket for kubernetes upgrades
+about: This template is for Cloud Platform team to create an epic ticket for Kubernetes upgrades
 label: 'EPIC'
 ---

 ## Issue 1:
-### Planning upgrade to EKS <version>
+### Planning upgrade to EKS <upgrade-version>

-Go through the release notes of EKS 1.27 and create a plan to upgrade our clusters
+Go through the release notes of EKS <upgrade-version> and create a plan to upgrade our clusters

 Things to consider:

-Review changelog & release notes
+Review EKS / Kubernetes changelogs & release notes
-EKS Module support at current version?
+EKS Module supported at target upgrade version?
 Are there any API deprecations & removals?
-(Check insights) Are there new components being added?
+(Check EKS insights) Are there new components being added?
 What changes are being introduced to current components?
-Are there changes to core infra of the CP required? i.e. Are all our current components compatible with <version>?
+Are there changes to core infra of the CP required? i.e. Are all our current components compatible with <upgrade-version>?
 Are there changes users need to make?
 Do we need to expand any of our smoke/integration testing?
 Create additional tickets needed for any findings specific to this upgrade